frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 # Rearchitecting for Drupal 8

 This is an export of my session from DrupalCon Baltimore 2017.
 This is here for posterity.
-The least effor possible was put into trascribing it from presentation format to a web page.
+The least effort possible was put into transcribing it from presentation format to a web page.

 ## In case you are wondering